ngako/angular2-poc/README.md

 The angular QuickStart application doesn't discuss testing.
 The major part of this POC is thus focused on the test.

-The finality is to have a simple web calaculator whish permit the addition, multiplication and the solution.
+The finality is to have a simple web calaculator whish permit the addition, multiplication and the subtraction.

 ## Know Issues